-Because of the places you'll be fishing them, swimming spoons should be fished on heavy baitcasting gear with heavy line.
+Swimming spoons should be fished on heavy baitcasting gear with heavy line because of where you fish them.
 A 7-foot rod is ideal for these baits as it gives you added leverage to coax a big bass out of heavy weeds and lets you keep your line off the weeds to prevent tangling.
 Naturally, a heavier spoon is required when you use heavier tackle, and a fast-sinking bait may not prove effective.
-Therefore, the trailer should balance the weight of the spoon to give it sufficient casting distance without sinking too quickly.
+Therefore, the trailer should balance the spoon's weight to give it sufficient casting distance without sinking too quickly.

 Try These Retrieves

-- If a big fish strikes the spoon, it is often a better idea to go to the fish, instead of applying a great deal of pressure to reel it in and risking breaking the line or tearing out the hook.
-The fish will often bury in dense cover or pad stems and will usually swim free once you move closer.
+- If a big fish strikes the spoon, it is often a better idea to go to the fish instead of applying a great deal of pressure to reel it in and risking breaking the line or tearing out the hook.
+The fish often buries in dense cover or pad stems and swims free once you move closer.

-- A push pole and a rake are handy items to bring along in your boat when you're fishing dense weedbeds with swimming spoons.
+- A push pole and a rake are handy items to bring along in your boat when fishing dense weed beds with swimming spoons.
 The push pole will help you maneuver your boat where a trolling motor might get bogged down with weeds.
-The rake can help you clear a path to little-fished areas and can make holes in the weeds that will draw baitfish and bass.
+The rake can help you clear a path to little-fished areas and make holes in the weeds that draw baitfish and bass.

 - When fishing in the weeds with these baits.
 Pay attention to nature's signals.
 Popping bream often indicate overall feeding activity.
 A swirl in the pads might signal a feeding bass.

-- When fishing rocky ledges (i.e. old coal strip pits) let a spoon fall from the bank or from a ledge.
+- When fishing rocky ledges (i.e., old coal strip pits), let a spoon fall from the bank or a ledge.
 This simulates baitfish driven to the shore that are jumping to escape.
-Let the lure fall for about 2-4 seconds then use a medium retrieve to catch a monster! -- Toby Thorp
+Let the lure fall for about 2-4 seconds, then use a medium retrieve to catch a monster!

-- If you are using the spoon "Red Devil" cast out then let it sink.
-Reel it in 5 cranks then let it set.
-Then reel it in all the way in a slow moving motion.
+- If you use the spoon "Red Devil" cast out, let it sink.
+Reel it in 5 cranks, then let it set.
+Then reel it in in a slow-moving motion.
 I have used this method and caught many Bass.
-This method works better then any other with a "Red Devil." -- Ryan Greene
+This method works better than any other with a "Red Devil."

-- I always take at least one jig of each size I use and replace the hook with a 1/0 Kahle hook.
-That way I can rig a worm or grub to it weedless.
-It adds weight and adds flash to the soft plastic, and color to the spoon. -- Matt 'bass player'
+- I always take at least one jig of each size and replace the hook with a 1/0 Kahle hook.
+That way, I can rig a worm or grub to it weedless.
+In addition, it adds weight, flash to the soft plastic, and color to the spoon.